 Processing speed.
 It can be increased to the detriment of operational risk:

-frequent transactions could be processed without awaiting validation, or
+Frequent transactions can be processed without awaiting validation.

 The Insolar Platform works on the principle of actions executed by one node, validated by many.

-The number of selected validators can be determined in accordance with the business process at hand and, since validators in shared enterprise networks will have liability and legal guarantees, this works as transaction insurance.
+The number of selected validators can be determined in accordance with the business process at hand.
+Since validators on shared enterprise networks have liability and legal guarantees, this works as transaction insurance.

 As described in the network consistency section, validator selections are not based on voting; instead, they are part of the omni-scaling feature.
 Insolar uses the active node list and entropy generated by consensus of the globula network protocol, and then applies deterministic allocation functions for node roles.
 This avoids wasting efforts on numerous per-transaction and network-wide consensuses.

-Since Insolar sets apart functionality using node roles, it has two sets of execution & validation procedures: virtual and material.
+Since Insolar sets apart functionality using node roles, it has two sets of execution and validation procedures: virtual and material.

 Nodes with virtual static roles carry out virtual execution and validation that consists of the following steps: